finos/common-cloud-controls/docs/governance/steering/charter.md

 * Define, evolve, and defend the non-technical vision / mission and the values of the project.
 * Delegate ownership of, responsibility for, and authority over areas of the project to specific entities<sup>[2](#footnote2)</sup>.
 * Charter and refine policy for defining new community groups<sup>[3](#footnote3)</sup>, and establish transparency and accountability policies for such groups.
+* Appoint leadership for Special Interest Groups (SIGs).
 * Define and evolve project and group<sup>[3](#footnote3)</sup> governance structures and policies<sup>[4](#footnote4)</sup>.
 * Act as a final non-technical escalation point for any CCC community group or technical effort.
 * Define and enforce requirements for community groups<sup>[3](#footnote3)</sup>
   to ensure ongoing positive standing, or decomission any groups not in good standing.